aterrien/forp-PHP-profiler/README.md

 # Introduction #

-forp is a lightweight PHP extension which provides PHP profiling datas with duration and memory informations.
+forp is a lightweight PHP extension which provides PHP profile datas.

+Summary of features :
+- measurement of time and allocated memory for each function
+- CPU usage
+- file and line number of the function call
+- caption of functions
+- grouping of functions
+- aliases of functions (useful for anonymous functions)

 forp is non intrusive, it provides PHP annotations to do its work.

-Extra features :
-- caption referencing function args
-- groups for grouping functions transversely
-- aliases of function (useful for anonymous functions)

 ## Simple (almost the most complicated) example ##